flightlessphotos/flightlessphotos.github.io/pages/sports-climbing.md

 I have been climbing for over 25 years.
 Originally from West Virginia, I got an early start as a teenager climbing in the New River Gorge and Seneca Rocks.
 Since then, I have climbed everywhere from the beaches of California to Acadia National Park in Maine.
-I've been through many different phases, including highball boudering, sport climbing, ice, trad, multipitch, and deepwater soloing.
+I've been through many different phases, including highball bouldering, sport climbing, ice, trad, multipitch, and deepwater soloing.
 When it comes to photographing climbing, there is simply no substitute for experience.
 </div> <!-- end white-block -->